Muggle-Du/bitcoin-address-generation/README.md

-If users want to generate a bech32 hd wallet address that conforms to BIP84, the user should first perform hardened derivation for the master xprv with path "m/84'/0'/0'" to get child xpub and then post child xpub and path like "0/0" to server so that generate a BIP84 address.
+If users want to generate a bech32 hd wallet address that conforms to BIP84, the user should first perform hardened derivation for the master xprv with path "m/84'/0'/0'" to get child xpub and then post child xpub and path like "0/0" to server so that the user can generate a BIP84 address.

 ## MultiSig Address Generation
 For the compressed public keys, the m and n limit is 15-15, which changes to 7-7 when it comes to the uncompressed public